aphdinh/mlops-zoomcamp-project/README.md

 ## 📋 About

 This project demonstrates a production-ready MLOps pipeline for predicting Seoul bike sharing demand.
-Built with modern tools like MLflow, Prefect, FastAPI, and Evidently, it showcases best practices in machine learning operations including experiment tracking, workflow orchestration, model deployment, and continuous monitoring.

 **Key Features:**
 - 🚀 **End-to-end ML pipeline** with automated training and deployment